Central Park at The Mall in New York City during an autumn dawn.

 Beneath the cobblestone streets of the Seaport, secrets hid underground for decades—until now, that is.
 A walking tour led by the South Street Seaport Museum unearths the neighborhood's freaky and fascinating facts.

 The museum's "Sinister Secrets of the Seaport" whisks visitors back in time for a 90-minute walking tour full of true crime tales about theft, organized crime, murder and even pirates.
-Tours are available throughout the month for $40/adult.
+Tours are available for $40/adult.
 Whether you're a true crime buff or you're still soaking up the Halloween spirit, these tours make for a memorable afternoon in a historic neighborhood.

 • Sports and fitness